HGV: A Beginner’s Guide

 What’s It Cost?

 The DVSA module 2 theory fee is £23(as of June 2018) (click here to book) and the fee for the module 4 test is £55(as of June 2018) (click here to book).
 For module 4 you’ll either need to provide your own vehicle or hire one.
+If you’re doing it through your training provider, their vehicle should meet the standards for the test so this is often the easiest way to do it.

 Your practical training company will normally offer a bundle which includes some training for the module 4 test, the fee for the test, and hire of the vehicle.
 If you get quoted more than £250 for this then you should probably shop around.